St. William School Autism Program

 Krista Carroll, Occupational Therapist

 St. William School Autism Program strives to ensure that each child is able to reach his or her full potential.
-Our goal is to teach and/or improve social, behavioral, communication, and academic skills for children with Autism and Asperger Syndrome.
+Our goal is to teach and/or improve social, behavioral, communication, and academic skills for children on the Autism Spectrum.
 Our on-going assessments ensure continued, appropriate placement.

 The St. William School Autism Program may be the perfect place to give your child the “jump start” he or she needs in academic, as well as social preparation.
 Our staff will assist in planning a successful transition to other educational levels when needed.